Linaro/Connect/_posts/bkk19/sessions/2019-02-08-scheduling-in-ci-cd-systems.md

   from quick jobs with simple dependencies that take less than a minute all the way up to full operating system rebuilds that can take hours or days.
-The needs of the software developer for quick turnaround of routine jobs are balanced against the system architect''s expectation that expensive systems should not see undue amounts of idle time.<br /> <br /> This analysis looks at the challenges faced by a CI/CD system that incorporates a variety of machines of varying capacities, hosted by different organizations, where the individual systems themselves have varying degrees of parallel compute capabilities.
-We identify several real-world systems - NixOS''s "nixpkgs", the FreeBSD build system, the LLVM build farm, and others - to pick out some important considerations.'
+The needs of the software developer for quick turnaround of routine jobs are balanced against the system architects expectation that expensive systems should not see undue amounts of idle time.<br /> <br /> This analysis looks at the challenges faced by a CI/CD system that incorporates a variety of machines of varying capacities, hosted by different organizations, where the individual systems themselves have varying degrees of parallel compute capabilities.
+We identify several real-world systems - NixOSs "nixpkgs", the FreeBSD build system, the LLVM build farm, and others - to pick out some important considerations.'
 future_image: